roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

     3. In the Create Node Pool dialog box, configure the parameters.

         For more information about the parameters, see [Create a dedicated Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md).
-The following table describes the parameters.
+The following list describes some of the parameters:

         |Parameter|Description|Recommended value|
         |---------|-----------|-----------------|